 Public transit is available via SunTran which provides service every half hour to and from the Tucson International Airport and is wheelchair accessible.
 The bus stop is located on the sidewalk directly west of the terminal.

-ADA passengers may find it more convenient to avoid the moving sidewalk, and take the elevator to the upper level to then travel down the ramp from terminal to RAC facility.
+Passengers with disabilities may find it more convenient to avoid the moving sidewalk, and take the elevator to the upper level to then travel down the ramp from the terminal to the rental car facility.

 Visual paging display monitors are placed at clearly designated locations throughout the airport terminal.
 To place a visual page dial "0" from any white courtesy phone.